Pauan/programming-notes/Nulan core.rst

   # You only need to extend traverse to get traversal (foldl, some, every, etc)
   # If you also extend push and empty, then you get all kinds of things for free,
   # like map/zip/filter/len/etc
-  (generic traverse) # should return step/done to traverse the list (generic empty)    # should return an empty version of the list (generic push)     # should add a new item to the list and return the list
+  (generic empty)    # should return an empty version of the list (generic push)     # should add a new item to the list and return the list